canelmas/eyws/README.md

 ## What?

-An alternate easy to use AWS cli for some specific daily jobs.
+An alternate easy to use AWS cli for some specific daily needs.

 It basically provides functions that I need frequently.